rozap/wubwub/README.md

 * Leaf routes: a leaf route is one that when matched, will call the callback specified but not enqueue any of the links on the page.
 * Tree route: a leaf route is one that when matched, will call the callback specified and enqueue all the links on the page (provided they aren't ignored and match one of the tree or leaf routes)

+#### Callbacks
+Callbacks in the leaf and tree routes are passed a [trumpet](https://github.com/substack/node-trumpet) instance for the page that was just fetched, as well as the url that was matched.

 #### Concurrency
 Specifies how many requests can be running at the same time

 #### Seed
 Specifies which URL to start crawling at